Combining Physics-based and Data-driven Modeling for Building Energy Systems: Conclusion

 \section{Conclusion}

 In this study, we assess the performance of four predominant hybrid approaches along with purely data-driven and physics-based models for predicting building temperatures.
 To mimic challenging real-world conditions, we evaluate these hybrid methods across three common scenarios that vary in documentation detail and sensor availability.
-Furthermore, we explore the explainability of the hybrid approaches with the hierarhical Shapley value to account for feature dependencies.
+Furthermore, we explore the explainability of the hybrid approaches with the hierarchical Shapley value to account for feature dependencies.
 The results show that the residual approach is the most effective hybrid approach for temperature prediction, while the surrogate approach consistently exhibits the lowest accuracy.
 In terms of explainability, we showcased the adequacy of the hierarchical Shapley value to interpret the hybrid approaches.
+While the residual approach proved to be most effective in our settings, further improvements could involve weighting samples based on a certainty metric for correction.
+This would enable the residual model to prioritize time periods where higher error corrections are more significant.
 Future development of our study could involve conducting experiments on a larger scale, including a greater number of buildings and various building types beyond residential.
 In addition, while we considered multiple data scenarios, further investigation into data availability could involve more granular levels of building documentation.
 Another area for improvement is the assumption of ideal physics-based calibration when assessing the impact of limited training data on performance.
 We plan to address this by re-calibrating the physics-based model based on available data.
+An alternative research direction could explore an online setting for hybrid approaches, incorporating frequent re-calibration of the physics-based model as well as continuous re-training of the data-driven model.

 \printcredits